Turn a Canning Lid Lifter

 Step 2 – shape the spindle

 First I defined the ends with the parting tool.
-Next turn a nice top so that the lifter is easy to hold.
+Next, turn a nice top so that the lifter is easy to hold.
 The bottom needs to be large enough to hold a 1/2″ diameter rare earth magnet.
-So the wood should be about 5/8″ to 3/4″ diameter.
+So the wood should be about 5/8″ to 3/4″ in diameter.
 In between the top and bottom is a free design zone.
 I have turned a couple of bands for decoration and created a smooth flowing form for the spindle using the skew chisel.
 I sanded from 200 grit through to 800 grit sandpaper.

 Step 3 – insert the rare earth magnet

 I sanded both ends of the spindle then used a drill press to drill the recess for the magnet.
 The magnet is 1/2″ in diameter so a 1/2″ Forster bit made a great recess.
 I also drilled a pilot hole for a 3/4″ screw that the magnet will stick to.
 If you need to take the magnet out just touch the end to a fridge or stove and it will pop out easily.

 I used a water-based polyurethane.
 Since it will be used in hot water during canning season select an appropriate, waterproof, finish.